Note: This article was updated on March 12, 2021 to reflect the postponement of compliance dates issued by the UK Parliament.

-From July 1, 2021, the following controlled goods must enter GB through a port where an appropriate Border Control Post (BCP) is located: Products of animal origin, animal by-products and animals.
+From January 1, 2022, the following controlled goods must enter GB through a port where an appropriate Border Control Post (BCP) is located: Products of animal origin, animal by-products, high-risk food and feed not of animal origin, and high-risk plants.
 This requires a pre-notification in IPAFFS at least 24 hours before presentation of the goods at the BCP.
-The BCP will perform documentary, identity and physical checks.
+The BCP will perform documentary, identity, and physical checks.
 Consignments must be accompanied by a Health Certificate issued by the competent authority of an EU Member State.
-High risk food and feed not of animal origin coming from outside the EU and imported in GB from the EU will also be subject to BCP and pre-notification requirements.
 Some high-risk plants and plant products must in addition have a phytosanitary certificate.

 The Goods Vehicle Movement Service (GVMS)

-The GVMS will also support the pre-lodgement model as from July 1, 2021.
+The GVMS will also support the pre-lodgement model as of July 1, 2021.

 - The GVMS will allow to link together the MRNs of the UK import declarations covering the different consignments carried on a lorry/trailer in one single Goods Movement Reference, the GMR.